The Business and Law of Cannabis

 Investing in the Cannabis Market

 Multi-billion-dollar strategic alliances in the recreational marijuana industry continue to propel it to the forefront of investor’s minds.
 This panel will discuss the remarkable growth of the industry, the variety of investment opportunities as well as the risks behind the sky-high valuations.

 Listing a Cannabis Company: Securities Regulation & Oversight

 This panel will explore cross-border listing, disclosure and valuation issues that have arisen as cannabis has become commonplace on some of Canada’s top exchanges.

 Bans on traditional advertising methods such as commercials, celebrity endorsements and a blanket prohibition on any advertising that “could be appealing to young persons” are just a few of the marketing challenges facing cannabis companies in Canada.
 This panel will explore how companies can approach the traditional task of brand building facing legislation that has been characterized as restrictive and ambiguous.

-Growth Opportunities and Risks for Lawyers in the Cannabis Space
+Growth Opportunities & Risks for Lawyers in the Cannabis Market

 As law firms capitalize on the cannabis industry, Canadian lawyers are faced with a variety of risks from traditional stigmas harming reputations to cross-border travel implications.
 This panel will consider these cross-border risks alongside future growth opportunities in global markets.